lj020326/ansible-datacenter/inventory/README.md

 Seeing the situation above should inspire/invoke the following questions/concerns:

-* shouldn't these machines also be in the respective core/essential DCC groups used to derive core/essential settings/configs?
+* shouldn't these machines also be in the respective core/essential DC groups used to derive core/essential settings/configs?
-* currently, they only appear to be in only the `examplegroup` group, so they would not derive any values for the DCC group settings. (see next subsection for more info).
+* currently, they only appear to be in only the `examplegroup` group, so they would not derive any values for the DC group settings. (see next subsection for more info).

-#### CORE/Essential "DCC" groups
+#### CORE/Essential "DC" groups

-All hosts should in appear in respective core/essential "DCC" groups to derive the correct settings.
+All hosts should in appear in respective core/essential "DC" groups to derive the correct settings.

-We would always expect there to be "core" DCC groups that all machines should appear.
+We would always expect there to be "core" DC groups that all machines should appear.

-The "core" DCC groups we expect to see:
+The "core" DC groups we expect to see:

 * sdlc_environment
   * DEV